-Akhtaruzzaman Chowdhury Babu is not with us today, yet he is ever awake within us.
+Akhtaruzzaman Chowdhury Babu is not with us today.
+Yet he is ever awake within us.
 Today we remember with reverence, his memory, meaningful life, and cherished his values.
-We have to follow the path of building a modern digital Bangladesh under the leadership of Sheikh Hasina with his ideals in mind.
 Today, there is a great need for a sacrificial leader like Akhtaruzzaman Chowdhury Babu.
 He has nurtured the ideals of Bangabandhu all his life.

 Akhtaruzzaman Chowdhury Babu was an enlightened man in his political life as well as in his family and social life.
-His wanderings in the social and business spheres were above politics and over the consequences of political differences.
+His wanderings in the social and business spheres were above politics and consequences of political differences.
 His vows were basically inspired by humanity.
 To him, politics was the means of greater human welfare.
 His efforts were tireless in his pursuit of love, friendship and understanding.
-Resistance against conflicting and violent politics was strong but humble and calm.
-He was a son from a wealthy family and a renowned industrialist of the country and was involved in the politics for the common man till his death to uphold the banner of Bangabandhu's ideology.
+His resistance against conflicting and violent politics was strong but humble and calm.
+Akhtaruzzaman, a son from a wealthy family, was a renowned industrialist and was involved in the politics for the common man till his death, upholding the banner of Bangabandhu's ideology.

-Akhtaruzzaman Babu is not only a name but also an idol.
-He was a famous ideal politician.
-He was a freedom fighter and one of the facilitators of the greatest liberation war of Bangladesh.
-This utmost friendly person was close to all the mass peoples.
-He enlightened the whole Chattogram also the politics of Bangladesh.
-Akhtaruzzaman Chowdhury Babu devoted himself for the people in Anwara Karnaphuli.
+Akhtaruzzaman Babu is not only a name but also an icon.
+He was an ideal politician.
+He was a freedom fighter and one of the facilitators of the liberation war of Bangladesh.
+This friendly person was close to the public.
+He enlightened the whole of Chattogram.
+He devoted himself for the people in Anwara Karnaphuli.
 Ethics and morality were his unique wealth.
-He won the heart and souls of the general peoples and always thought as the closest one.
-Akhtaruzzaman Chowdhury Babu is one of the persons who sacrificed himself to uplift the respect, pride, values of all the Bangladeshi people.
-He was one of the leaders of the Chattogram movement and also his contribution to organize the Awami League after 1975 was immeasurable.
-The skills that are needed to be an honest and idealist politician and social worker, all of them were in Akhtaruzzaman Chowdhury Babu.
-Akhtaruzzaman Chowdhury Babu was a pure patriot and one of the visionary people behind the creation of the Sonar Bangla dream of Bangabandhu.
-He was a nationalist and rebuiling of the Sonar Bangla dream of the father of the nation Bangabandhu Sheikh Mujibur Rahman and the leader of the people Sheikh Hasina was his only aim.
+He won the hearts and souls of the general peoples.
+He was one of the leaders of the Chattogram movement and also his contribution to organise the Awami League after 1975 was immeasurable.
+He was one of the visionary people who worked for the creation of Sonar Bangla of Bangabandhu.

-Akhtaruzzaman Chowdhury Babu was born in a very aristocrat and rich family.
-By reaching to the top of the business in Bangladesh and being one of the best industrialists, still he didn't feel comfortable to introduce himself as a prominent businessperson or an industrialist.
+Akhtaruzzaman Chowdhury Babu was born in a very aristocratic and rich family.
+By reaching the top of the business in Bangladesh and being one of the best industrialists, still he didn't feel comfortable to introduce himself as a prominent businessperson or an industrialist.
 He used to feel more comfortable to introduce himself as a politician because he loved the country and the people.
-The length of his work life career was huge.
-I feel so proud and blessed because I got the chance to be the companion and to take care of such big-hearted person like Akhtaruzzaman Chowdhury Babu.
-To analysis and talk the whole life of such big leader is beyond of my qualification level.
-It made me really amazed what I experienced by getting in touch with him.
-A big-hearted leader like him always tried to be a helpful hand to all the people who is in danger and risks.
-Allah has created mankind just to be helpful to everyone and he has done it quite successfully.
-His presence during every worse times of the team has boost up the other leaders and staffs, he never detached from the team during the bad periods.
+I feel so proud and blessed because I got the chance to be a companion of such a big-hearted person like him.
+To analyze and talk about the whole life of such a big leader is beyond my qualification level.
+It made me really amazed by what I experienced by getting in touch with him.
+His presence during the worst times of the team has boosted up the other leaders and staff, he never detached from the team during the bad periods.
 His memories will eternally live as the guardian of the large Chattogram.

-Akhtaruzzaman Chowdhury Babu's savings were the love of the common man.
-Until his death, he worked for the masses from above greed and envy.
+What Akhtaruzzaman Chowdhury Babu had at his disposal was the love of ordinary people.
+Until his death, he worked for the masses rising above greed and envy.
 The man who contributed in the struggle period by carrying the lamp of hope through service and great deeds is today asleep in his own village.
 Akhtaruzzaman Chowdhury Babu has proved that if you love people and work for them, people will reciprocate your love.
 That is why Akhtaruzzaman Chowdhury Babu is alive even after his death.
-He is alive not only in the heart of people of Chittagong but also in the hearts of the people of Bangladesh.
+He is alive not only in the hearts of people of Chattagram but also in the hearts of the people of Bangladesh.
 Today is the 8th death anniversary of him.
 He is more radiant, more popular today.
 Some souls are apparently dead, but positive energy and karma give them immortality.
 Akhtaruzzaman Chowdhury Babu, a short-lived great public leader, who was a gift to the world and civilization.
 The void created in the Awami family by his death will never be filled.